makabaka1880/PyLambda/README.md

 # PyLambda

 > **Latest Update**
-> Added automatic $\alpha$-conversion to avoid variable capture.
-Enabled by default.
+> Added methods to directly manipulate terms like extractions and conversions

 A simple lambda calculus interpreter with beta-reduction capabilities.